Communities

 It looks like a board where anything can fail at any moment though...
 Anyway, why not just pick a brighter LED?
 So much easier.

-Chupacabras‭ wrote over 3 years ago
+Chupacabras‭ wrote almost 4 years ago

 @Lundin Well, my question was not focused on alternative schematics or options how to modify that circuit.
 My question was really specifically about that one device, because I can't find any such device.
 I could use it in different circuits as well, it could be handy. btw.
 I already changed LED for more powerful one, that's why I'm focused on that constant current device now.